 Nothing Says Home Like Carved Wood

-From intricately carved columns, island legs and and pilasters to table legs and molding, wood brings ambiance and charm to any home.
+From intricately carved columns, island legs and pilasters to table legs and molding, wood brings ambiance and charm to any home.
 In fact, nothing says home quite like the beauty of carved wood.

-Van Dyke’s Restorers is one of the premier sources of fine wood products with literally thousands of items including corbels, column, pilasters, capitals, braces, brackets, rafter tails, table legs, bun feet, decorative molding, chair railing, mantels, and wooden furniture.
+Van Dyke’s Restorers is one of the premier sources of fine wood products with literally thousands of items including corbels, columns, pilasters, capitals, braces, brackets, rafter tails, table legs, bun feet, decorative molding, chair railing, mantels, and wooden furniture.

 In this blog, I want to showcase kitchen island legs, table legs, and bun feet; the types and styles and how they are used.

 Kitchen islands have become an essential part of today’s kitchen.
 They are used for meal prep, as an informal dining area, homework work space, or a place to sit and catch up on the day’s events.
 Beautiful, hand-carved island legs add dramatic style and character to any kitchen island.
 From traditional to more ornate styles, Van Dyke’s offers an extensive selection of hand-carved island.

 Choose from Acanthus, Art Nouveau, English, French, Mission, Modern, Grape, Fluted, Roman, Rope, Reeded, and more.
 The 36” or 42” Lion Island Leg is truly a work of art with its detailed lion’s head design.

 These robust wooden posts can also be used under your mantle, as part of a room divider, or support for cabinets, counters, bars, vanities – the uses are as vast as the styles of legs.